 Finding extended sizes on resale

-Like we’ve mentioned before, buying second hand is almost always the most sustainable option!
-You can research your favourite ethical size-inclusive brands (or refer to our list below), then try your hand at buying from pre-owned retail platforms such as Vestaire Collective, thredUP, Thrift+, and Depop.
+Like we’ve mentioned before, buying second hand is almost always the most sustainable option.
+You can research your favourite more ethical size-inclusive brands (or refer to our list below), then try your hand at buying from pre-owned retail platforms such as Vestaire Collective, thredUP, Thrift+, and Depop.
+If you’re in the US, a recent and exciting addition to the plus-size resale world is The Plus Bus.